University of Colorado Boulder

 Is University of Colorado Boulder Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Colorado Boulder earn a median of $69,738, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Colorado Boulder earn a median of $69,738, roughly in line with the national average for college graduates.

 Earnings Trajectory